FAQs for Families

 I lost my TransPass.
 What should I do?

 The District does not replace lost or stolen TransPasses.
 Student passes are not sold to the public and cannot be replaced.
-You may purchase a regular adult TransPass or tokens at an approved SEPTA location.
+You may purchase a regular adult TransPass or other fare products at an approved SEPTA location.